 The polar opposite of this is Made of Plasticine.
-When the character doesn't just shrug off extreme damage but doesn't sustain any damage at all is Made Of Diamond, a subset of Nigh-Invulnerability.
+A character who doesn't just shrug off extreme damage, but doesn't sustain any damage at all, is Made Of Diamond, a subset of Nigh-Invulnerability.
 Characters who are Made of Iron, if they die at all, often die Rasputinian Deaths.
 If two Made of Iron characters go up against each other, it often leads to How Much More Can He Take fights.
 Not to be confused with Maid of Iron.

 If a person has this kind of durability as a superpower, it's Super Toughness.
 When the character does sustain grisly, incapacitating injuries but keeps going anyway, it's Normally, I Would Be Dead Now.